 One of the most important factors that can affect the marketability of your property is its physical appearance.
 After buying a vacation rental property, you should make sure that it is in a marketable shape.
 It’s important that you do the necessary repairs and improvements, and update some aesthetics to make the place look more attractive to potential guests.

 You should also ensure that the property is safe and comfortable.
-You may want to consider installing a smart lock, smart security system, and other possible smart home upgrades that can help the guests feel more secure during their stay.
+You may want to consider installing a smart lock, perimeter security fencing, smart security system, and other possible smart home upgrades that can help the guests feel more secure during their stay.
 These improvements are good investments that can help enhance your property’s marketability.